jackboykin/hark/README.md

 ## Features

+- DNS-over-TLS with opportunistic encryption to authoritatives (RFC 9539)
+- Background TLS probing with connection pooling
+- DNSSEC validation (RSA-SHA256/512, ECDSA P-256/P-384, Ed25519)
 - Full recursive resolution from the root, with QNAME minimization
-- DNSSEC validation (RSA-SHA256/512, ECDSA P-256/P-384, Ed25519)
 - In-memory RRset cache with RFC 2308 negative caching
+- Cache prefetch and serve-stale (RFC 8767)
+- Query deduplication across workers (singleflight)
-- DNS-over-TLS with opportunistic encryption (RFC 9539)
+- Multi-threaded server mode with `SO_REUSEPORT`
+- RTT-based nameserver selection
 - UDP and TCP transport with EDNS0
 - Forwarding mode as an alternative to recursion
-- Multi-threaded server mode with `SO_REUSEPORT`
-- RTT-based nameserver selection

 ## Building